amanjha9716/TakshilaBE/README.md

    Currently, authentication is handled via simple username and password verification.
 For enhanced security,I will consider implementing JWT-based authentication or integrating OAuth providers.

+Live Base URL if you want to test it:https://www.takshilabackend.somee.com/